hack4impact-upenn/im_mobile/README.md

 - From the `RNApp` directory run `react-native run-android`

 On OSX you can get your IP address by running `ipconfig getifaddr en1` in a terminal window.
+Alternatively, you can go to, on your computer, System Preferecnes > Network, and your IP address should be underneath the 'Status' section.

 On linux running `ifconfig` will get you a list of your network interfaces along with their IP addresses.
 For the stock Google simulator you will want to use the IP of your active network connection (probably `eth0` or `wlan0`).
 If you are using the Genymotion simulator, it runs in a Virtual Box VM with a Host-only network interface.
 You will want to use the IP address of this network which may look like vboxnet0 under ifconfig.